snotskie/ttrpg/md/index.md

 We recommend providing your players a table that describes your "magic" targets for them:

 - Each row of the table corresponds to an outcome size, from Very Minor to Maximum
-- Each column corresponds to a "school" of "magic," a type of action, or an aspect of the desired effect such as duration and distance
+- Each column corresponds to a "school of magic" or category of supernatural effect
-- Each cell describes what a "magic" action of that outcome size and category might look like
+- Each cell describes examples of what a supernatural action of that outcome size and category might look like
-- Players and you determine which cells are most like what the player wants to achieve with their "magic," and the highest outcome size among those cells is the outcome size their roll will need to meet, with you having final say on the exact Check target
+- Players and you determine which cells are most like what the player wants to achieve with their effect, and the highest outcome size among those cells is the outcome size their roll will need to meet, with you having final say on the exact Check target
-- Each row also has a "limit" noted.
-If an action would meet more than a row's limit worth of cells across that row, then the roll would need to meet one outcome size higher
+- Increase the outcome size they need to hit if they are pushing the area, duration, or nature of the effect further than normal; if they are untrained in the effect or it is outside their "school of magic"; or if the effect requires forbidden knowledge
+- Performing supernatural effects requiring beyond a Maximum outcome size requires a "quest" to do so

 ### Long Actions